 Cedar: This lightweight wood is an excellent candidate for outdoor wooden furniture as it naturally resists decay.

 The Amish Cedar Wood Marlboro Swing is made from solid, tight-knot Western red cedar wood.

 Cherry: Cherry wood furniture is strong and durable with a fine, straight grain.
 It is easy to shape, lending itself to elegant dining furniture.
 When first cut, cherry wood is a light pinkish-yellow color that will darken over time.

-The Amish Display Case Curio Cabinet is shown in cherry wood with Washington cherry stain.
+The Alstead Dining Chair is shown in cherry wood with Earthtone stain.

 Oak: Oak wood is naturally light in color and has a defined grain pattern.
 The strength of oak makes it a great candidate for furniture that sees daily use.
 The heavy grain does not make it a good choice for a painted finish.

-The Amish Mission Computer Desk and Optional Hutch is shown in oak with Michael’s cherry stain.
+The Amish Woodville Computer Desk with Drawer Pedestal and Optional Hutch is shown in oak with Michael’s cherry stain.

-The Amish Primitive Pine Bookcase with Hutch makes a beautiful display of pine wood.
+The Small Corner Pine Hutch makes a beautiful display of pine wood.

 3) How do I clean my solid wood furniture, and what type of polish should I use on it?